Activiti/Activiti/activiti-spring-boot/spring-boot-samples/spring-boot-sample-hal-rest-api/README.md

 As well as securing the endpoints, keycloak is also being used to find groups for a user via a lookup proxy class.

-TODO: Breakpoint KeycloakActivitiAuthenticationProvider to see whether authentication.getName() contains a keycloak unique id or name or how to ensure it's configurable...
-Or is it even getting hit at all?
+To run using a standalone keycloak, download keycloak and run using ./standalone.sh -Djboss.socket.binding.port-offset=100

+The port-offset is important as otherwise Activiti and Keycloak will have a port confllict.

+To hit an endpoint in the browser, go to http://localhost:8080/api/process-definitions

-TODO: Configure postman to get the keycloak token and use it on subsequent requests
+TODO: Configure postman to get the keycloak token and use it on subsequent requests - see http://xpam.pl/blog/?p=154

 TODO: Provide a keycloak json file to configure realm etc, reference a docker image with it applied or both...